-- 3.1 This policy applies to the Council's employees, whether permanent, temporary, casual, part-time or on fixed-term contracts, to ex-employees, to job applicants and to individuals such as agency staff and consultants and volunteers who are not our employees, but who work at the Council (collectively workers). - 3.2 All workers have a duty to act in accordance with this policy, and therefore to treat colleagues with dignity at all times, and not to discriminate against or harass other members of staff, whether junior or senior to them.
-In some situations, the Council may be at risk of being held responsible for the acts of individual members of staff and will not therefore tolerate any discriminatory practices or behaviour. - 3.3 The policy statement in paragraph 1.2 applies equally to the treatment of our visitors, clients, customers and suppliers by our workers and the treatment of our workers by these third parties.
+- 3.1 This policy applies to the Council's officials, whether permanent, temporary, casual, part-time or on fixed-term contracts, to ex-officials, to job applicants and to individuals such as agency staff and consultants and volunteers who are not our officials, but who work at the Council (collectively workers). - 3.2 All workers have a duty to act in accordance with this policy, and therefore to treat colleagues with dignity at all times, and not to discriminate against or harass other officials, whether junior or senior to them.
+In some situations, the Council may be at risk of being held responsible for the acts of individual officials and will not therefore tolerate any discriminatory practices or behaviour. - 3.3 The policy statement in paragraph 1.2 applies equally to the treatment of our visitors, clients, customers and suppliers by our workers and the treatment of our workers by these third parties.